-Dental Implants in Ponte Vedra Beach Transform Your Smile
+Dental Implants – Ponte Vedra Beach, Florida

 For many years, the only ways to replace missing teeth were dentures or bridges.
 Now, qualified dental professionals have the ability to perform implant procedures.
 Dr. Harth and Dr. Townsend are uniquely qualified to treat the residents of Ponte Vedra Beach and the surrounding communities with dental implants, having completed hundreds of hours of post-graduate education in the placement and restoration of implants.
 They have completed hundreds of cases for many satisfied patients.
 They have studied under some of the finest teachers in dentistry, including Carl Misch, Frank Spear, and Peter Dawson.

-We only use the finest dental implants, abutments, and crowns available.
+At Ponte Vedra Complete Dentistry, we only use the finest dental implants, abutments, and crowns available.
 There are hundreds of different brands of implants available, a few of which are substantially better than the others.
 We only use implants from companies with a proven record of success over years of studies and analysis.
 We use one of the finest labs in America to fabricate our crowns, offering our patients the best in both esthetics and longevity.

 Dental implants are artificial tooth roots placed gently into bone to replace missing natural teeth.
 A crown can be placed on the implant and the result can be indistinguishable from natural healthy teeth.
 The implant also has biocompatibility, which means the implant and the patient’s natural bone will fuse together.
 It therefore has the ability to provide a strong foundation for a removable or fixed artificial tooth.